Benjamin Alvord (mathematician): Circles and spheres

 The article is graced with annotations by Arthur Cayley and the concession that Darboux had preceded Alvord in print.

 Postbellum

 After the war, he subsequently became paymaster of the District of Omaha and paymaster of the Department of the Platte.
-He became Paymaster General of the Army in 1872 and served in that capacity until his retirement from active service in 1880.
+He became Paymaster General of the Army in 1872 and served in that capacity until his retirement from active service in 1880, when he was succeeded by Nathan W. Brown.
 He was promoted to brigadier general in 1876.

 He also wrote on natural history, writing the first scientific description of the ability of the compass plant (Silphium laciniatum) to orient itself in a north-south direction, as well as writing about winter grazing in the Rocky Mountains.
 Alvord was a contributor to Harper's Magazine, and a member of the Literary Society of Washington.

 Personal life and family

 He married Emily Louise Mussey in 1846, and they had six children.
 His son, Benjamin Alvord, Jr., became a soldier and was a general in World War I. His daughter Louise married Thomas Craig, one of the main professors of mathematics at Johns Hopkins University during its first two decades.